-Since many people will be working from home in the upcoming weeks, my sister and I decided to consolidate our tips for concentration to help those who find it hard to concentrate when you are away from the regular workspace.
+Since many people will be working from home in the upcoming weeks, my sister and I decided to consolidate our tips for concentration.
+These tips are to help those who find it hard to concentrate when you are away from the regular workspace.

 We understand how difficult it can be to be productive at home, especially when you are surrounded by distractions.
-We know the distractions all too well…unload the dishwasher, do laundry, scroll through social media, eat a little snack, take a little nap, and do everything but work.
+We know distractions all too well.
+That means scroll through social media, eat a little snack, take a nap, and do everything but work.
 It’s human nature, we get it.
-Our main goal is to share ideas to help create an environment for concentration in order to stay productive and complete tasks on the agenda.
+Our main goal is to share ideas to help create an environment for concentration.
+Therefore we can all stay productive to complete tasks on the agenda.
 Here they go…

 - Put the phone away.
 In fact, if that’s too difficult, turn the phone off.

 - Sonia: Once I get the ball rolling, I actually forget about my phone.
 It’s a beautiful feeling.
 If certain events are trending (ahem, Coronavirus), I find it better to place my phone in a different room to avoid checking it every five minutes.

 - Mayra: If you find yourself to be “needing” your phone, put it on silent, turn it over with the screen faced down, and check it briefly between scheduled breaks.
 I find this works well for me most of the time.